napisani/dotfiles-nix/readme.md

 # --- use defaults for the entire disk
 # w - write the changes

+# create the zpool with compression on
+# enable acltype=posixacl to allow for linux style ACLs
+# enable xattr=sa to store extended attributes in the inode
+# ashift=12 is the default for 4k sector drives
 zpool create -O compression=on -O mountpoint=none -O xattr=sa -O acltype=posixacl -o ashift=12 zpool /dev/sda1 /dev/sdb1

+zfs create -o mountpoint=legacy zpool/storage
+mount -t zfs zpool/storage /media/storage
 ```